dartmouth-cs98/artificien_python_library/README.md

 ### Selecting a dataset

 The first step is selecting a dataset.
 You can build a model to train on any single dataset you've purchased access to.
-You can check what datasets you've purchased in your "datasets" page within the artificien web app, or programmatically.
+You can check what datasets you've purchased in your "datasets" page within the artificien web app on your, or programmatically.

 To print available datasets programmatically with `artificienlib`, call: